Nonprofit Management Awards

 Alford-Axelson Award

-Congratulations to the Chinese American Service League (CASL), winner of the 2022 Alford-Axelson Award for Nonprofit Managerial Excellence.
+Congratulations to Girls on the Run-Chicago, winner of the 2023 Alford-Axelson Award for Nonprofit Managerial Excellence.
 Established in 2002, the Alford-Axelson Award is given to established organizations that exemplify managerial excellence.

 Excellent Emerging Organization Award